 Description Mid terrace house.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen open to dining area and shower room.
-FIRST FLOOR: Landing, three bedrooms and toilet.
-Gross internal floor area (m2) 89 square metres approximately.
+Accommodation CDOLIND FLOOD, Hall living/dining room and kitchen Accommodation GROUND FLOOR: Hall, living/dining room and kitchen.
+FIRST FLOOR: Landing, three bedrooms and bathroom.
+FIRST FLOOR.
+Landing, tillee bedrooms and battiloom.
+Gross internal floor area (m2) 91 square metres approximately.
 Neighbourhood and location The property forms part of an established residential area in the village of Crossford.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found in nearby towns and villages.
-Age Built around 1950.
+A range of typical local amenities can be found nearby.
+Age Built around 1965.
 Weather Dry and overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a brick built chimney stack, roughcast externally with metal flashings.
+Chimney stacks There are no chimney stacks.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched design clad with tiles.
-There are ridge tiles.
+There are ridge tiles and metal flashings where the roof slopes adjoin the neighbouring property.
+The roof space is accessed from a ceiling hatch in the landing.
+The roof is of timber framed construction underlined with insulation